iamacup/react-redux-with-networking-helper/readme.md

 <details><summary>DataActions.unsetData(location)</summary>
 <p>

-Removes data at a specific location from the state.
+⋅⋅⋅Removes data at a specific location from the state.

 </p>
 </details>